Become a Lightning Donor or Community Partner

 Our hard work in the community was recognized by the Knights of Columbus, who awarded the organized with the Charity of the Year (1st Runner Up) award.

-During the summer competitive season, Cameron McDuffie made a huge splash during the USA Track & Field National Junior Olympic with an All-American finish.
 Our athletes also made a strong showing during the AAU National Junior Olympics - Michael James Jr. medaled in Shot Put, Discus and Javelin, Silease James took silver in Shot Put, Discus and Javelin and Tyler Robinson earned All-American status in the 800m.

 Our Cross Country Season broke records!
 Chase Berisha - broke the Virginia State record for the VA Middle / Elementary School Cross Country Championship.
 Chase also earned All-American status taking 5th at the AAU National Cross Country Championships.
 We also had a great showing during the USATF Cross Country Junior Olympics - Courtney Johnson placed 1st, Sebastian Cooke placed 3rd in their respective events.